JSubelj/g910-gkey-macro-support/README.md

  - clone repo: `git clone https://github.com/JSubelj/g910-gkey-macro-support.git`
  - move to cloned repo: `cd g910-gkey-macro-support`
  - run the installer shell: `chmod +x installer.sh; sudo ./installer.sh`
+ - This will install the module and set a command `g910-gkeys`, add a service file to `/usr/lib/systemd/system/g910-gkeys.service` and reload systemd daemon
  - start the daemon: `systemctl start g910-gkeys`
  - you can also add it to start on startup: `systemctl enable g910-gkeys`